VANDAL/prism/docs/source/user-docs.rst

 This example will demonstrate how to get started analyzing a workload.
 Let's do a simple example that **counts each event type**.
+We'll integrate our new tool with |project| later in :ref:`backendregistration`.

 First, let's make a new folder for our backend, called ``EventCounter``, and begin making the backend.